ninjulia/astro-storyblok-portfolio/readme.md

 - Use Git & GitHub for vs control
 - Projects include photo, summary, and tech used
 - Contact section includes fields for name, email, and message
-- Include links to social
+- Include links to social media
 - Page must be responsive
 - Optimize for accessibility